Searching for a place to rent? Don’t forget to get your finances sorted first.

 For a property advertised at £300 per week, you need to multiply this figure by 52 (in this case, £15,600).
 You must then divide this annual figure by 12 to get the monthly rental amount (in this case, £1,300).

-While this may not seem like a huge amount more, for some, that extra £100 a month could be the difference between a property being in their price range – or just outside it.
+While this may not seem like a huge amount more, for some, that extra £100 a month could be the difference between a property being in your price range – or just outside it.

 2. How much will you need for a deposit?